githubtraining/training-manual/docs/06_working_locally.md

 git switch <BRANCH-NAME>
 ```

 To switch the branch you created online, type `git switch` and the name of your branch.
-Git will provide a message that says you have been switched to the branch and it has been set up to track the same remote branch from origin.
+Git will provide a message that says you have been switched to the branch, and it has been set up to track the same remote branch from origin.

 > You do not need to type `remotes/origin` in front of the branch - only the branch name.
 Typing `remotes/origin` in front of the branch name will put you in a detached HEAD state.
 We will learn more about that later, but for now just remember this is not a state we want to be in.